Top 15 Hip Hop Producers

 Rockwilder.
 A respected East Coast hip hop producer who has worked with Jay-Z, Busta Rhymes, Big Pun, Redman, along with a handful of West Coast artist.

 Daz Dillinger.
-The most unknown and underrated West Coast producer, Daz was behind a number of Death Row hits including 2Pac’s All Eyez On Me.
+The most unknown and underrated West Coast producer, Daz was behind a number of Death Row hits including songs on 2Pac’s All Eyez On Me.

 Eric Sermon.
 Starting his production career in the late 1980s with his group EPMD, Eric Sermon would later become renowned for working with Redman, Method Man, Too Short, Xzibit, Ja Rule and Keith Murray.